-Whenever my kids are even slightly under the weather, I’ve realized that there is almost no point in trying to run errands, get out and about, or do anything “extra” around the house.
+Obviously not super simple (especially if you work outside the home), but whenever my kids are under the weather, I’ve realized there is almost no point in trying to run errands, get out and about, or do anything “extra” around the house.
 The kids are so much fussier, and I just end up frazzled if I try to do too much while still caring for them.

-So I clear my schedule and prepare for lots of time on the couch, lounging in our PJ’s, reading books, watching Netflix shows and movies… and praying that they take long naps!
-I’ll also give them nice warm baths in the middle of the afternoon — which they actually really like!
+So I clear my schedule and prepare for lots of time on the couch, lounging in our PJ’s, reading books, watching Netflix shows and movies… and maybe even snoozing a little bit (if I’m lucky!)

-I had to laugh a couple weeks ago when Nora said, “I’m sure glad Moms can’t get sick, otherwise who would do everything for us and take care of us!”
+I had to laugh a couple of weeks ago when James said, “I’m sure glad Moms can’t get sick, otherwise who would do everything for us and take care of us!”

-Let’s just cross our fingers and hope this mom stays healthy for another cold and flu season!
+Let’s just cross our fingers and hope this mom stays healthy for the remainder of the cold and flu season!

 What are your best tips to ward off coughs and colds this time of year?